Lee-AnnC/True_Essence/README.md

 ## Code

-- Template code for this site was taken from our Ecommerce Boutique Ado Mini Project Lessons and heaverly modified to suit the site needs.There were 3 additional models added.
+- Template code for this site was taken from our Ecommerce Boutique Ado Mini Project Lessons and heavily modified to suit the site needs.
+There were 3 additional models added.

-- Template code for cards in the blogs and products were taken from [Bootstrap](https://getbootstrap.com/) and modified to suit the sites needs.
+- Template code for cards in the blogs and products were taken from [Bootstrap](https://getbootstrap.com/) and modified to suit the site's needs.

 - Code to help build a blog and its attachments, add, edit, delete and comments were taken from [Codemy](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)